CumulusNetworks/docs/content/cumulus-netq-40/Manage-Deployment/Install-NetQ/Post-Config.md

 toc: 3
 ---

-This topic describes how to configure deployment options that can only be performed after installation or upgrade of NetQ is complete.
+This topic describes how to configure deployment options that can only be performed after you finish installing or upgrading NetQ.

 ## Install a Custom Signed Certificate

-The NetQ UI version 3.0.x and later ships with a self-signed certificate which is sufficient for non-production environments or cloud deployments.
+The NetQ UI ships with a self-signed certificate that is sufficient for non-production environments or cloud deployments.
 For on-premises deployments, however, you receive a warning from your browser that this default certificate is not trusted when you first log in to the NetQ UI.
 You can avoid this by installing your own signed certificate.

 The following items are needed to perform the certificate installation:

-- A valid X509 certificate
+- A valid X509 certificate.
-- A private key file for the certificate
+- A private key file for the certificate.
-- A DNS record name configured to access the NetQ UI
+- A DNS record name configured to access the NetQ UI.

   The FQDN should match the common name of the certificate.
-If you use a wild card in the common name&mdash;for example, if the common name of the certificate is _*.example.com_&mdash;then the NetQ telemetry server should reside on a subdomain of that domain, accessible via a URL like _netq.example.com_.
+If you use a wild card in the common name &mdash; for example, if the common name of the certificate is _*.example.com_ &mdash; then the NetQ telemetry server should reside on a subdomain of that domain, accessible via a URL like _netq.example.com_.
-- NetQ must be installed and running
+- NetQ must be installed and running.

   You can verify this by running the `netq show opta-health` command.

 You can install a certificate using the Admin UI or the NetQ CLI.

-{{< tabs "TabID27" >}}
+{{<tabs "Install Cert">}}

-{{< tab "NetQ UI" >}}
+{{<tab "NetQ UI">}}

 1. Enter *https://\<hostname-or-ipaddr-of-netq-appliance-or-vm\>:8443* in your broswer address bar to open the Admin UI.

 2. From the Health page, click **Settings**.

-    {{<figure src="/images/netq/adminui-settings-tab-cert-330.png" width="500">}}
+    {{<figure src="/images/netq/adminui-settings-tab-cert-400.png" width="600">}}

 3. Click **Edit**.